 When tendinitis has been present for several months or more, it progresses to become chronic tendinitis or tendinosis.
 Tendinosis includes degenerative changes in the collagenous matrix of a tendon that weakens and increases its likelihood of sustaining a tendon rupture.
 Regenerative medicine treatments using image-guided high-density platelet-rich plasma (HD-PRP) injections aim to resolve this painful condition by promoting natural healing and decreasing the likelihood of a catastrophic tendon rupture.

 Tendinitis and Tendinosis Overview

 Tendinitis refers to inflammation of a tendon, usually of less than several months duration.
 Symptoms of tendinitis can vary from a burning sensation around the inflamed tendon, to aching pains and local joint stiffness.
 Sometimes swelling along the tendon occurs with associated warmth and redness.
 If tendinitis symptoms become chronic and persist for several months or more, then the tendinitis condition progresses to chronic tendinitis, also called tendinosis.

-High-density platelet-rich plasma (HD-PRP) therapy is a recommended biocellular therapy to promote natural healing, and to prevent progression of tendon degeneration that could lead to tendon rupture.
-In the case of a severe tendon rupture or complete tendon tear, a surgical tendon repair may be necessary to reattach, realign, and reapproximate the torn tendons.
-In the case of a partial tendon tear or rupture, a stem cell, SVF and HD-PRP treatment, or a combination of the three, may be considered to promote repair and regeneration at the injury site.
+High-density platelet-rich plasma (HD-PRP) therapy is a recommended biocellular treatment to promote natural healing, and to prevent progression of tendon degeneration that could lead to tendon rupture.
+In the case of a severe tendon rupture or complete tendon tear, a surgical tendon repair may be necessary to reattach, realign, and reapproximate the torn tendon.
+In the case of a partial tendon tear or rupture, BMAC, FAC, and HD-PRP treatment, or a combination of the three, may be considered to promote repair and regeneration at the injury site.

-Regenerative medicine specialists at MRM advise their patients with chronic tendinitis (tendinosis) to avoid corticosteroid tendon injections for at least three months prior to having a stem cell, SVF, and/or HD-PRP treatment.
+Regenerative medicine specialists at MRM advise their patients with chronic tendinitis (tendinosis) to avoid corticosteroid tendon injections for at least three months prior to having a BMAC, FAC, or HD-PRP treatment.
 This is done to optimize treatment success.
 Local wound healing is significantly impaired in the presence of injected corticosteroids.
-Similarly, over-the-counter medications such as non-steroidal anti-inflammatory drugs (NSAIDs) and aspirin should be avoided for at least 10 days prior to any stem cell, SVF, or PRP treatment, and for several weeks thereafter.
+Similarly, over-the-counter medications such as non-steroidal anti-inflammatory drugs (NSAIDs) and aspirin should be avoided for at least 10 days prior to any BMAC, FAC, or HD-PRP treatment, and for several weeks to months thereafter.
 Both NSAIDs and aspirin impair platelet function as well as suppress elements of local wound healing.